-Why vulnerability is the key to strong leadership with Adam King
+Why vulnerability is the key to strong leadership with Adam King, Amazon

-Being a strong leader requires a level of vulnerability.
-However in many cultures and organisations, vulnerability isn’t actually encouraged.
+How to lead in cultures and organisations, when vulnerability isn’t actually encouraged.

 As a 21 year old, Adam King bought a one way ticket to Japan, never imagining that he’d still be there 21 years later.
 Adam King is a Senior Manager at Amazon Japan, looking after executive development across the Operations business worldwide.